asoorji/asoorji/README.md

 I am very passionate about using technology to push the human race forward

-- 🔭 I’m currently working on a decentralized voting system
+- 🔭 I’m currently working on fintech and decentralized voting system
 - 🌱 I’m currently learning web3 & blockchain
 - 💬 Ask me about building apps with flutter and nodejs
 - 📫 How to QUICKLY reach me - [WhatsApp](https://wa.me/2348129976178?text=Hi%20Orji%2C%20I%20visited%20your%20Github%20and%20was%20redirected%20here).